-‘Deadliest Catch’ Season 13: Tragedy, Drama, Is This Last Year For Two Captains?
+‘Deadliest Catch’ Season 13: Tragedy, Drama, And Is The End For Two Captains?

 — Sig Hansen (@northwesternsig) April 30, 2016

 Captain Sig Hansen appears to be back, but for how long?
-Last season, he suffered a serious heart attack and went face to face with his own mortality.
+Last season, he suffered a serious heart attack and went face-to-face with his own mortality.
 People wondered if he would return.
-The captain of the Northwestern appears to be back, but there is no indication as to whether this is going to be on a full time basis, or if brother Edgar or daughter Mandy, or any other Hansen with captaining skills will take over at the helm of the ship and family fishing business.
-Yahoo reported that he will soon become a grandfather!
+The captain of the Northwestern appears to be back, but there is no indication as to whether this is going to be on a full time basis, or if brother, Edgar, or daughter, Mandy, or any other Hansen with captaining skills will take over at the helm of the ship and family fishing business.
+Yahoo! reported that he will soon become a grandfather.
 Could that change Sig’s mind about retiring?

 We challenged Sig to recap the entire #DeadliestCatch series in 90 seconds!
 Here's what you need to know before the premiere on April 11. pic.twitter.com/Xdsa3NFFcc